-The Union Public Service Commission will conduct the Civil Services (Preliminary) Exam or UPSC Prelims on June 2, 2019.
+The Union Public Service Commission conducted the Civil Services (Preliminary) Exam or UPSC Prelims on June 2, 2019.
 The UPSC Prelims is a screening test for the Civil Services (Main) examination.

-Candidates who want to apply for the CSE 2019 have time till 18th March to submit the completed online application along with the fee on the official website (upsc.gov.in) as per the official UPSC notification.
+Candidates who applied for the CSE 2019 had time till 18th March to submit the completed online application along with the fee on the official website (upsc.gov.in) as per the official UPSC notification.

 UPSC Prelims 2019 – Exam Pattern

 The UPSC Prelims comprises of two objective type papers (General Studies I and General Studies II or CSAT) for a total of 400 marks.
 Both papers are usually held on the same day in two sessions via offline mode (pen-paper).

 |UPSC Prelims Exam Pattern||General Studies I||General Studies II or CSAT|

 |Negative Marking||Yes (1/3rd of the maximum marks for the question)

 |Yes (1/3rd of the maximum marks for the question)